jeanctech/git-notes/Ssh-Authentication.md

     Sign in to your account on the remote Git server (for example, GitHub, GitLab, or Bitbucket) and look for the SSH key configuration section.
 Then, paste the public key that you copied in the previous step into the corresponding field and save it.

-5. Verify SSH configuration:
+5. Verify Ssh configuration:

-    To verify that your SSH configuration is working correctly, run the following command:
+    To verify that your Ssh configuration is working correctly, run the following command:

     ```shell
     ssh -T git@github.com